taroxd/n8440fe/README.md

 ### License

-The copyright of all the texts belong to the original author 佐伯さん.
+The copyright of all the texts belongs to the original author 佐伯さん.

 The LaTeX template and the code used to generate epub files are distributed under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) License.